International Opportunities for Faculty and Staff

 Universities Studies Abroad Consortium (USAC)

-The University of Maine is a member university of the USAC consortium.
-Professors from University Studies Abroad Consortium (USAC) Member Universities have the unique opportunity to support the USAC mission and internationalize their home universities by teaching abroad.
+The University of Maine is an affiliated university of the USAC consortium.
+Faculty from UMaine have the unique opportunity to teach abroad.
 Visiting Professors establish contacts with foreign colleagues, enhance their own foreign language acquisition, strengthen and support international education and study abroad on campus, diversify course curriculum, and develop international relationships for research and other purposes.
+For more information, visit the USAC website.
+2020-21 USAC Visiting Professor Application Form (fillable Word doc).
+Listen to the webinar recording for helpful information and tips.

 Semester at Sea